AnttonLA/blood-variome-pipelines/TF_binding_at_variant/README.md

 It **requires tabix** to perform the lookup on the ReMap metadata table and find all the relevant studies.
 It also **requires samtools** to index the BAM files from the ReMap database.
+You can find a more detailed description of the pipeline below.

 ## Installation